menpo/menpo.github.io/menpofit/aam.md

 ### <a name="definition"></a>1.
 Definition
 Active Appearance Model (AAM) is a statistical deformable model of the shape and appearance of a deformable object class.
-AAM is a generative model which during fitting aims to recover a parametric description of a certain object through optimization.
+It is a generative model which during fitting aims to recover a parametric description of a certain object through optimization.
 In this page, we provide a basic mathematical definition of an AAM and all its variations that are implemented within `menpofit`.
 For a more in-depth explanation of AAM, please refer to the relevant literature in [References](#references) and especially [[1](#1)].